icerpc/icerpc-docs/pages/icerpc-core/invocation/outgoing-request.md

 - request [fields](#request-fields)
 - the [payload](invocation-pipleine#payload-and-payload-continuation) of the request

-An outgoing request also holds [features](#request-features).
+In C#, an outgoing request also holds [features](#request-features).
 These features are used for local communications with the invocation pipeline, and within this pipeline.

 ## Request fields